sveltejs/kit/CONTRIBUTING.md

 ### Linking

-If you don't want to use the playground you can use [pnpm `overrides`](https://pnpm.io/package_json#pnpmoverrides) to link it to your existing project:
+If you want to test against an existing project, you can use [pnpm `overrides`](https://pnpm.io/package_json#pnpmoverrides) in that project:

 ```jsonc
 {